ellennickles/xphoto-s22/schedule-assignments/week8/README.md

 ## Assignment due Tuesday • Mar 29 • 11:59pm

 ### PART 1 • EXPERIMENT & REFLECT
-- Create a dataset of ~1000+ images (1000-5000 is best), but at least 500 minimum.
-More images in your dataset will require more model training time and likely increase the "clarity" of your generated images.
+- Create a dataset of ~1000+ images (1000-5000 is better), but at least 500 minimum.
+More images in your dataset requires more model training time but will likely increase the "clarity" of your generated images.
 Prepare your images according to the [Dataset Considerations / Checklist](https://docs.google.com/presentation/d/1WpioRMdfNUe8VOUs9iuKE3gd2mPonSFKFMRx-MedpKM/edit#slide=id.g11e35fd12b0_6_20).
 - Depending on your goal, creating and preparing an image dataset of this size can take time; in other words, start well before the night the assignment is due.
 - Store your dataset in Google Drive and provide a link to it from your blog post.
 - Also a save a local copy of the entire dataset on your computer so that it is ready to use in class next week.